 If your TV is turning on and off on its own, you may have a strong desire to understand why this is happening.
+I had the same issue with Sony TV and my older Vizio TV.
 There are many solutions that may help you diagnose the issue and fix it.

 If your Samsung TV turns on by itself, first try reconnecting the power cable to the back of the TV and power-cycling your television.
 If the problem persists, then you should update the OS, and disable the sleep timer, Anynet+, Eco mode, and SmartThings.
 Last, you may need to replace some faulty capacitors or parts on the logic board.

-Let us take a look at some of the ways that owners of the Samsung Smart TV have fixed the issue of a Samsun television turning on by itself.
+Let us take a look at some of the ways that owners of the Samsung Smart TV have fixed the issue of a Samsung television turning on by itself.

 Troubleshoot Samsung TV Turns On By Itself

 If your Samsung TV is turning on by itself, it may be a sign that you may have to reconnect and tighten the power cable.
 This is a common solution to this problem, especially if you have an older Samsung television model.

 The first thing you should do is double-check to see if the power cable is plugged in securely to the back of the television set.
 If your Samsung TV has been placed inside of a protective cabinet, then you will need to remove the back cover of your TV to access the power cable.

 You can remove the back cover on your Samsung TV with a screwdriver.
 Once the cover is removed, go ahead and slowly unplug the power cable from the back of the TV with pliers.
 Wait at least 10 or 15 seconds and then go ahead and plug the cable back into the designated slot.

 Anynet+ is a super convenient feature that allows your HDMI devices to communicate with one another automatically through your television.
 It also allows you to control some of those other devices that are connected to the television’s HDMI ports simply by using the TV remote.

 No need to use a different remote for each device, which can get confusing.